metizror/charlesgreen.github.io/_posts/2016-06-12-if-one-marathon-sounds-good-two-must-be-great.md

 ---

 I just signed up for a 2nd marathon!
 Call me a bit crazy or perhaps I'm just a glutton for punishment but when a few friends asked me to run yet another marathon this year I jumped at the chance.
 It wasn't until a bit later that I realized the [Toyama Marathon](http://www.toyamamarathon.com/) was 12 days before the [Saitama International Marathon](http://saitama-international-marathon.jp/).
-Needless to say this will be fun or at least unforgettable.
+Needless to say, this will be fun or at least unforgettable.

-As of today, I hvae 139 days (4 Months, 17 days) to prepare for not one but two marathons.
+As of today, I have 139 days (4 Months, 17 days) to prepare for not one but two marathons.
 Up next, is the [Toyama Marathon](http://www.toyamamarathon.com/).

 Now the game is really on!